kevinfiol/kevinfiol.github.io/blog/making-your-numeric-keypad-work-on-a-xubuntu-2004-vm-virtualbox.md

 numlockx on
 ```

 Now in Xubuntu, go to your Whisker Menu (or whatever launcher/menu you're using) and navigate to `Settings -> Accessibility -> Mouse` and disable `Use mouse emulation`.
+If you're on Ubuntu, or another DE other than XFCE, you may be looking for a menu called `Universal Access`.

 You may need to log out and back in to confirm this works.